 Changing your password

-When you change your login password, all the system has to do is
+When you change your login password, all the system has to do is:

-- re-encrypt it using the new password
+- Re-encrypt it using the hash of the new password.

 The actual key used to decrypt your hard disk never changed.